deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

     This file comprises all unique passwords from the 32 million RockYou password breach you read about in your reading.

-4. Launch an online password attack using THC-Hydra.
+4. Using this password list, launch an online password attack using `THC-Hydra`.

+    Visit [https://is.theorizeit.org](https://is.theorizeit.org) in a browser.
+Let's pretend that you forgot the password.
+Let's "recover" the password.

     Type the following (all on one line):

         hydra -V -l istheory -P rockyou.txt https-get://is.theorizeit.org/auth/